-Nearly two per 1,000 babies are affected with this disease, while the neonatal care does not contribute to lowering the incidence.
-The degree of impairment is varied ranging from small disabilities to extensive, including hearing or sight, speech and behaviour issues as well as communication issues.
+Nearly two per 1,000 babies are affected by CP disease, while neonatal care does not contribute to lowering the incidence.
+The degree of impairment is varied ranging from small disabilities to extensive, including hearing or sight, speech and behavior issues as well as communication issues.
 Isn’t this a huge challenge for the affected child and parents in our society?

-The current approaches still lack effective therapies to ease the speech and muscle movements issues faced by the patients.
-Several drugs used for addressing symptoms have side effects: for example, onabotulinumtoxin A (Botox) injections for muscle spasticity has effects such as flu symptoms or bruising; drugs like Baclofen can have effects such as confusion or sleep disorders.
+The current approaches still lack effective therapies to ease the speech and muscle movement issues faced by the patients.
+Several drugs used for addressing symptoms have side effects: for example, botulinum toxin A (Botox) injections for muscle spasticity have effects such as flu symptoms or bruising; drugs like Baclofen can have effects such as confusion or sleep disorders.
 Other treatments include surgery to address abnormalities of the bone, as well as non-drug therapies such as speech or occupational or physical approaches.
-Thus, while these approaches improve the quality of life and not target the main causes, a comprehensive treatment is yet to be discovered that cure this disease.
+Thus, while these approaches improve the quality of life and do not target the main causes, a comprehensive treatment is yet to be discovered that cures this disease.

-While the studies from labs world over have reported promising in the use of stem cells therapy of this weakening disease, the idea of using a patient’s own cells to address cerebral palsy doesn’t look far away.
+While the studies from labs the world over have reported promising in the use of stem cell therapy for this weakening disease, the idea of using a patient’s own cells to address cerebral palsy doesn’t look far away.
 After all, childhood is meant to be enjoyed with a lot of dancing and sports and unrestricted movement!
-So why not give a shot of a patient’s own stem cells for such cerebral palsy affected children on a wheelchair to dance to the tune of their life?
+So why not give a shot of a patient’s own stem cells for such cerebral palsy affected children in a wheelchair to dance to the tune of their life?